-^{} Of the five regulations referred to, regulations 187, 188, 189 and 190 were disallowed by the Legislative Assembly: See G.G.
+^{}Of the five regulations referred to, regulations 188, 189, 190 and 192 were disallowed by the Legislative Assembly: See G.G.
 21/10/49, p.
 2535.

-Storage Battery Locomotives to be Constructed of Non-infiammable Material.
+Storage Battery Locomotives to be Constructed of Non-inflammable Material.

-194. Every storage battery locomotive and all accessories used in conjunction therewith shall be constructed as far as possible of non-inflammable material and, when inflammable material is used unavoidably, it shall as far as possible, be shrouded by a substantial metallic covering.
+194. Every storage battery locomotive and all accessories used in conjunction therewith shall be constructed as far as possible of non-infiammable material and, when infiammable material is used unavoidably, it shall as far as possible, be shrouded by a substantial metallic covering.